Nabil Bentaleb: Angers

-On 6 January 2022, Bentaleb signed for French club Angers who play in Ligue 1, on a two-and-a-half year contract.
+On 6 January 2022, Bentaleb signed for French club Angers who play in Ligue 1, on a two-and-a-half-year contract.

+Lille

+On 28 August 2023, Bentaleb joined his hometown team Lille OSC on a three-year deal.
+In his first season at the French club, Bentaleb amassed 26 appearances as Lille finished fourth.
+However, after the season, in June 2024, Bentaleb suffered a cardiac arrest and was told his career might be over.

+After over seven months out of action, Bentaleb was cleared to return to competitive football by the French Football Federation on 12 February 2025.
+He made his return to football on 16 February 2025, coming on as a 76th minute substitute against Rennes.
+Bentaleb went on to score four minutes into his return, and celebrated by running to the Lille bench, where he was mobbed by his team-mates and coaching staff.
+Speaking about the goal, Lille boss Bruno Genesio proclaimed that the story behind it was "worthy of a film".

 International career

-On 14 November 2012, Bentaleb made his debut for France U19 in a friendly match, coming on as a half time substitute in a 3–0 loss to Germany U19.
+On 14 November 2012, Bentaleb made his debut for France U19 in a friendly match, coming on as a half-time substitute in a 3–0 loss to Germany U19.

 Despite having represented France, he was courted by the Algerian Football Federation, and accepted its offer.
 In January 2014, Tottenham Hotspur manager Tim Sherwood suggested that the English Football Association were also interested.
 However, Bentaleb would not meet the requirements to play for England under the unique rules set out in the Home Nations agreement.
-The Home Nations agreement requires that players engage in a minimum of five years of education before the age of 18 within the territory of the relevant association and do not offer national team eligibility through residency.
+The Home Nations agreement requires that players engage in a minimum of five years of education before the age of 18 within the territory of the relevant association and does not offer national team eligibility through residency.

 On 15 February 2014, Bentaleb pledged his international future to Algeria.
 A few days later, he was called up by Algeria coach Vahid Halilhodžić for a friendly match against Slovenia.
 He made his debut on 5 March, playing the full game in a 2–0 win over Slovenia.
 He scored his first goal for his country against Romania on 4 June 2014 at the Stade de Genève in Switzerland.

 In June 2014, Bentaleb was named in Algeria's 23-man squad for the 2014 FIFA World Cup.
 He started in midfield for the team's opening match of the tournament – a 2–1 defeat by Belgium in Belo Horizonte on 17 June.
 He also played the full ninety minutes for Les Fennecs in their two other Group H matches; a 4–2 victory over South Korea and a 1–1 draw with Russia.
 However, he was an unused substitute during the team's 2–1 defeat to Germany in the round of 16.

 On 15 December 2014, Bentaleb was named in Algeria's 23-man squad for the 2015 Africa Cup of Nations in Equatorial Guinea.

+In December 2023, he was named in Algeria's squad for the 2023 Africa Cup of Nations.